 Chewing

-Chewing is a part of your diet as it affects what you take into your digestive system.
-Bigger chunks of unchewed food will lead to incomplete digestion in the stomach and growth of bacteria in the intestines, as well as less lubrication and digestion from saliva.
 The biggest reason for lack of chewing is rushing as the world is a more hectic place than it used to be.
-When you aren't rushing, eating food is a pleasureable experience full of sensations.
+When you aren't rushing, eating food is a pleasurable experience full of sensations.
 Don't deny yourself that pleasure, and don't deny yourself your health.

 Cancer prevention